YesselmanLab/rna_motif_library/README.md

 # RNA Motif Library

-A Python package for RNA Motif Library creation.
+A Python package for RNA Motif Library creation.<br>

-Before running:
+## Data Download

-- Download CSV of nonredundant set from the website: http://rna.bgsu.edu/rna3dhub/nrlist/release/3.262/3.5A
+Make sure to download the data used in this project from: http://rna.bgsu.edu/rna3dhub/nrlist/release/3.262/3.5A

 Move this CSV file to the directory "data/csvs/"